chhaymatt/employeeCreator/README.md

 JUnit and AssertJ were used to check the expected output with `assertThat` and compare two variables with `isEqualTo`.
 Initially, I created unit tests for the EmployeeService.
 I used Mockito was used to mock the interaction between the EmployeeRepository and the EmployeeService, and to check that the methods in the service were actually called.
 After testing the EmployeeService, I moved on to the EmployeeController, where I mocked the EmployeeService's return and compared the response body and status codes.

+Logger.slf4j was used to create custom logging messages.
+Successful requests used `logger.info` and errors used `logger.error`.
+Try and catches were implemented for calling any service related methods at the EmployeeController in case there are any unexpected server errors.

 ---

 ## Features